 Students are free to see their counselor before or after school, during study hall, or by appointment.
-Students may indicate to the secretary in the Guidance Office that they will need an appointment with their counselor.
-Students will need a pass from the secretary or the counselor will send for the student.
+Students may schedule an appointment on the QHS website under School Counseling and Guidance Center.

 HALL PASSES AND HALL CONDUCT

 Corridor passes are required of all students in the hall while classes are in session and must be shown when requested by adult personnel.